 A flow diagram for the separate components of the radar algorithm is shown in Fig. 2.
-The alongtrack processing of the IPR data (Sect.
-2.3) is an adaptation of the method developed by Oswald and Gogineni (2008, 2012), and is particularly suited to evaluation of bulk material properties

-- 95 via the reflection coefficient.
-The Arrhenius model estimation of the attenuation rate, (Sect.
-2.4), uses the framework developed by MacGregor et al. (2007); Macgregor et al. (2015b) and assumes steady-state temperature fields from the GISM (Greenland Ice Sheet Model) (Huybrechts, 1996), and SICOPOLIS (SImulation COde for POLythermal Ice Sheets) (Greve, 1997) thermomechanical models.
-The Arrhenius model is used to firstly constrain the sample region for the algorithm (Sect. - 2.5), and then to correct for local attenuation variation within each region when inferring the atten-100 uation rate.
+The along-track processing of the IPR data (Sect.
+2.3) is an adaptation of the method developed by Oswald and Gogineni (2008, 2012) and is particularly suited to evaluation of bulk material properties via the reflection coefficient.
+The Arrhenius model estimation of the attenuation rate (Sect.
+2.4) uses the framework developed by MacGregor et al. (2007, 2015b) and assumes temperature fields from the GISM (Greenland Ice Sheet Model) (Huybrechts, 1996; Shapiro and Ritzwoller, 2004; Goelzer et al., 2013), and SICOPOLIS (SImulation COde for POLythermal Ice Sheets) (Greve, 1997) thermomechanical models.
+The Arrhenius model is used to firstly constrain the sample region for the algorithm (Sect.
+2.5), then to correct for local attenuation variation within each region when inferring the attenuation rate (Sect.
+2.6).
 Sections 2.5 and 2.6 represent the central original method contributions in this study.
 They both address how the regional bed-returned power method for attenuation evaluation (which assumes local constancy) can be modified for spatial variation.
-Algorithm quality control is then implemented, by testing for regions where the attenuation solution is marked by strong correlation - 105 between bed-returned power and ice thickness, (Sect.
+Algorithm quality control is then implemented by testing for regions where the attenuation solution is marked by strong correlation between bed-returned power and ice thickness (Sect.
 2.7).
-Finally, maps are produced for the radarinferred attenuation rate, the total attenuation loss, and the basal reflection coefficient, (Sect.
+Finally, maps are produced for the radar-inferred attenuation rate, the two-way attenuation loss, and the basal reflection coefficient (Sect.
 2.8).
+A list of principle symbols is provided in Table A1 in Appendix A.